kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 ```
 sudo /etc/init.d/smbd restart
 ```
 From now on, Samba will start automatically whenever you power on your Pi.
+From you windows PC file explorer you can connect to ``\\raspberrypi`` and map ``devcode`` to a drive letter.
+You can do rest of your development using popular ``vscode`` or any other editor from your PC on the newly created drive.

 ## Configure IOT setup mechanism by user
 If we build IOT device, it needs to be configured.
 For example the user needs to setup the wifi connection information so that it can be connected to internet.